 Just as if you were PC shopping, a huge concern is having enough space to store your files and a screen that is easy to read.
 After all, it’s no fun squinting to decipher text or choosing which applications to keep or ditch due to insufficient storage space.
 Also, consider the screen resolution when choosing between models – it can be equivalent to the difference between a regular television screen and HD.

 Decide if a WiFi only or cellular version fits your needs:

 There are two ways you can get online with a tablet – connecting via WiFi networks around you or using cellular service to gain entry.
 WiFi only versions are typically cheaper, and you always have to option of turning your smartphone into a hotspot for on-the-fly connections.
 A cellular version is a tad pricier and requires additional service fees, but you will always be able to get online wherever you go.

 With so many consumers being familiar with laptops, we felt it was important to highlight all of the important factors for choosing a tablet.
-We hope this information will help you to decide Should I Buy a Laptop or Tablet.
+Learn how to control in-app purchases on your tablet.
 Thanks for reading!